pkantue/molomolotech/E-Learning/Technical/Matlab/How to use MATLAB Online Step By Step Tutorial in 2024.md

 ### **Recap and Next Steps**
 **[Presenter switches back to a camera view or static slide.]**
 "In this tutorial, we logged into MATLAB Online, wrote a simple script, explored built-in apps, and learned how to share projects with others.
 It’s easy to use and incredibly versatile for coding on the go.
-In the next video, we’ll dive deeper into advanced features like cloud storage and integrating with Simulink Online."
+In the next video, we’ll introduce Simulink Online using a real-world example."

 **[Closing slide with text: "Thank you for watching!
 Subscribe for more tutorials."]**
-"If you enjoyed this tutorial, don’t forget to like, share, and subscribe for more beginner-friendly tips.
-Thanks for watching, and see you next time!"
+"If you enjoyed this tutorial, don’t forget to like, share, and subscribe for more molomolo-friendly tips."

 **[Music fades out.]**

----

-Would you like any specific code examples or visuals to enhance this script?